SatelliteApplicationsCatapult/helm-charts/stable/ard-workflow/README.md

 For the full set of configurable options see [values.yaml](https://github.com/helm/charts/blob/master/stable/redis/values.yaml).

-In order to deploy the master issue the following:
+In order to deploy the Master issue the following:

 ```bash
 NAMESPACE=ard